020 88309782

 If the wooden floor comprises planks or boards (especially pine floorboards), which are at a perfect level against one another, you may find it difficult to work with an orbital type of machine.
 Hiring a belt floor sander will be highly recommended.

 Start with the lower grid of abrasive belts and go up the ladder to the finest ones.
 Once the perfect level is achieved you can either move to the orbital buffing machine or continue with the finer grids.
-The same applies to abrasives of the Edger and Corner machines.
+The same applies to the abrasives of the Edger and Corner machines.

 Hardwood floor buffing is an important step of every floor renovation.
 If your sealant of choice is a lacquer, use a fine buffing mesh before your first coat and before the last one with your orbital buffer.
 This operation will also help remove differences between the vertical and horizontal circulations of the different sanding equipment used during the works - the belt drum or the disc of the edging machines.
 It will help smoothen the final finish by removing minor imperfections and cut the timber grain, which has been raised during the drying time of the first coat of lacquer.